f5devcentral/f5-agility-labs-sslviz/docs/class3/module2/lab6.rst

-Verify the SSL Orchestrator Configuration
+Verify the BIG-IP (SSL Orchestrator) Configuration
 ================================================================================

 The SSL Orchestrator's public management IP address was provided in the Terraform outputs.
 To show the Terraform output values again, execute ``terraform output`` in the BASH Terminal and look for **sslo_management_public_ip**.